GoyalParas/Project_Pics/README.md

 ## About The Project
 Recently, a friend of mine in the last semester got failed in just one subject due to serious health issues, despite having a remarkable academic record since the inception of the course, which resulted in his exemption from the campus placements, thus ruining his entire 4 year diligent hardwork.
 This is not just his problem; it’s common to observe in many educational institutes, putting a stained mark on the meritorious students’ future.
-Therefore, “Grade Guru” has come up with a unique solution for rescuing such students' by helping the educators to assess and evaluate such unfortunate students based on their previously established records available.Now,let’s FLY to see how ✈️.
+Therefore, “Grade Guru” has come up with a unique solution for rescuing such students' by helping the educators to assess and evaluate such unfortunate students based on their previously established records within the institute.Now,let’s FLY✈️to see how?

 <p align="center">